 While there are dozens of visitor management solutions available, some are objectively better than others.
 When considering your options, don’t settle for software that can’t offer the following features:

-The best visitor management systems make it easy to host on-site or off-site events by offering guests the ability to pre-register.
+One of the most important visitor management system features is that it should facilitate easy hosting for on-site or off-site events by offering guests the ability to pre-register.
 Prior to the event, you can send guests an email with instructions on how to check-in before they arrive.
 Then, on the day of the event, guests don’t have to wait in line and your events team has more time to answer questions and help visitors navigate the venue.

 2. Microsoft Outlook Integration